 WTAL: In what ways does motherhood get better when your children become adults?

 Mrs. Jakes: When my children became adults, I was enabled to answer their adolescent “whys.”
-They’re understanding of my “whys” become more apparent to them in hindsight.
+Their understanding of my “whys” become more apparent to them in hindsight.

-WTAL: How do you know when to step in and help your children or let them learn without your guidance?
+WTAL: While mothering your adult children, how do you know when to step in and help or let them learn without your guidance?
 What do you do when you see them making a decision you don’t agree with?

 Mrs. Jakes: When my children were young, they went where I allowed them to go (presumably).
 As adults, that simple task is no longer an option.
 If they, perchance, lose their way, I keep a lamp burning so that they’ll recognize home.